madalin-dogaru/profiler/README.md

 # Profiler

-Yes, I know, someone somwhere created a tool that does this.
-I just want to create my own :)
+Yes, I know, someone somewhere created a tool that does this.
+I just want to create my own and there's nothing you can do to stop me :)

 This will be a target profiling tool used in red teaming exercises.